THE FARM, has been around since 1961 and has been open to the public since 1968.

 Feed The Animals –

 We do allow our visitors to feed some of our animals.
-For a small fee, we provide bags of either carrots or hay to folks who would like to feed the cows, horses, goats and other animals.
+For a small fee, we provide bags of hay for $1 each to folks who would like to feed the cows, horses, goats and other animals.

 We’ll tell you exactly which animals to feed and which not to, as well as how to do it properly.